VonjareeW/logotron/README.md

-# Vyzenkey SVG logo generator
+# Logotron SVG logo generator

   ## Description
   A simple logo  generator for my projects that is absolutely free!